Strawbs: Spin-off bands

-Recently
+2006 onwards

-Since 2007, Strawbs have been recording and touring in two formats: the acoustic format with Cousins, Lambert and Cronk; and the entirely original Hero and Heroine/Ghosts line-up of the electric band from 1974: Cousins, Lambert, Cronk, Coombes and Hawken.
+Since 2006, the Strawbs have been recording and touring in two formats: the acoustic format with Cousins, Lambert and Cronk; and the entirely original Hero and Heroine/Ghosts line-up of the electric band from 1974: Cousins, Lambert, Cronk, Coombes and Hawken.
 The line-up undertook two tours in 2006.

 For that particular recording, and other concerts on the same tour, vocalist and bass player John Ford (member of an earlier Strawbs line-up) flew over from New York to perform with members of the Hero and Heroine line-up.
-The Hero and Heroine line-up toured again in 2007 in the UK, including gigs at the Robin 2 (Bilston), The Stables (Wavendon), and several locations in Southern and South-Western England.
+The Hero and Heroine line-up toured again in 2007 in the UK, including gigs at the Robin 2 (Bilston), The Stables (Wavendon), and several locations in Southern and Southwestern England.
 This line-up also toured the UK and US in May–June 2008.
-Following the end of the US Tour, John Hawken announced his intention to leave the group.
+Following the US tour, John Hawken announced his intention to leave the group.
 The remaining four members (the Nomadness line-up) continued as the core of the electric band.
-In January 2009, it was announced that Oliver Wakeman, would be playing keyboards with the band on tours of Canada, the UK and Italy.
+In January 2009, it was announced that Oliver Wakeman would be playing keyboards with the band on tours of Canada, the UK and Italy.

-In 2006, Strawbs released a 4-disc boxed set called A Taste of Strawbs.
+In 2006, the Strawbs released a four-disc boxed set called A Taste of Strawbs.
 The Hero and Heroine/Ghosts line-up recorded a new studio album, The Broken Hearted Bride, released in September 2008.

 Dave Cousins recorded a new solo album, The Boy in the Sailor Suit, with The Blue Angel Orchestra.
 In 2008, he released his third solo album, Secret Paths, with steel guitarist Melvin Duffy.
-Along with the album, he toured the US in Spring 2008 (joined by Ian Cutler for the early part of the tour).
+Along with the album, he toured the US in spring 2008 (joined by Ian Cutler for the early part of the tour).
 A concert album from this tour, entitled Duochrome, was released in September 2008.